jeffgbutler/CarvelWorkshop/kapp-packaging/README.md

 ## About imgpkg

 The Carvel tool imgpkg is used to build OCI images from arbitrary content.
-With kapp packging, we will publish an image containing the configuration of an application - and imgpkg will be used under the covers to create the image.
+With kapp packaging, we will publish an image containing the configuration of an application - and imgpkg will be used under the covers to create the image.

 ## Building Application Packages

-There are different ways to build software packages for the Kaapp Controller:
+There are different ways to build software packages for the Kapp Controller:

 1. You can hand code all the YAML yourself.
 This exposes the full power of Carvel packaging and is an appropriate strategy for fully supported software releases
 1. You can use the "kctrl" CLI to create a simple package.
 This is a simpler way to get started and it is what we will use in this workshop

-You can read all about Carvel software packaing here: https://carvel.dev/kapp-controller/docs/v0.42.0/packaging/
+You can read all about Carvel software packaging here: https://carvel.dev/kapp-controller/docs/v0.42.0/packaging/

 **Important:** Open a terminal window in the "kapp-packaging" directory in this repository before proceeding: